Flu Vaccination Information

 Getting your flu vaccination early is the most effective form of prevention!

-Getting a flu vaccine reduces the risk of having to go to the doctor for influenza by about 60%, according to the Center for Disease Control.
+Getting a flu vaccine reduces the risk of having to go to the doctor for influenza by about 60%, according to the Center for Disease Control and Prevention.

-Flu vaccines are available through the Student Health .
-No appointment is necessary; students can walk in during normal business hours on Wednesdays and Saturdays.
+Flu vaccines are available through Thielen Student Health Center.
+No appointment is necessary; students can walk into the pharmacy from 9 -11:30 am on Wednesdays, Fridays, and Saturdays.
 Otherwise, students can make an appointment for a time that fits into their schedules.

-The flu vaccine is $25 (injection) or $30 (nasal mist).
+The flu vaccine is $20 (injection).
 Following our traditional billing procedures, cost will be billed to a student’s insurance first, and any unpaid cost will be billed to the u-bill.
-As of 12/3/13 we do not have any more nasal mist.
-It will be available again next flu season (2014).

 If students have questions, they can call the clinic at 515-294-5801.